wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-user-information/includes/3-user-input.md

 You can create a button flow either on the Power Automate website or in the mobile app for Power Automate.
 For this unit, you'll use the website.

+In this exercise, our objective is to search for a template available to create a new **Outlook** task and modify it to match our need.

 ## Prerequisites

 - Access to [Power Automate](https://flow.microsoft.com/?azure-portal=true).